Abe Laboriel Jr.: Career

 Laboriel's first break as a drummer was a tour with guitarist Steve Vai.
 He then toured with Seal, where he was seen by record producers around Los Angeles which led to session work.
 Laboriel next toured with k.d. lang where Sting saw him and invited Laboriel to join Sting's touring band.
 He also toured and recorded in studio with former Menudo member Robi Draco Rosa on his album Vagabundo.

-Laboriel has also recorded and performed with Jonatha Brooke, Crystal Lewis, Shakira, B.B.
+Laboriel has also recorded and performed with Fiona Apple, Jonatha Brooke, Crystal Lewis, Shakira, B.B.
 King, Steven Curtis Chapman, Eric Clapton, Johnny Hallyday, Jenifer, Steve Winwood, Les Paul, Ashlee Simpson, LeAnn Rimes, Mylène Farmer, Letters to Cleo, Vanessa Carlton, Kelly Clarkson, Lady Gaga, Tyler Bryant, Steve Lukather, Jerry Cantrell and others.
 Lewis and Laboriel were also both a part of the Nickelodeon television series, Roundhouse in the 1990s.

 For his 2001 album, Driving Rain, Paul McCartney told producer David Kahne he wanted to return to the spontaneity he remembered when working with The Beatles.
 He recalled that his bandmates and producer would often be hearing the songs he had written for the first time at the start of the recording session, having had no time to learn or rehearse.
 McCartney felt this made the recordings sound "fresh," and told Kahne he wanted to record this album the same way.
 To achieve this, Kahne assembled a band of session musicians, Laboriel included, who had never met McCartney until their first day in the studio together.
 Laboriel has been part of McCartney's recording and touring band ever since.

 Laboriel was part of a power trio called The Raging Honkies, together with Michael Landau.
 He is part of the collective that is Chocolate Genius, Inc.